-During his early years in Los Angeles, he began significant relationships with John Baldessari, Ed Ruscha, William Wegman and Allan McCollum.
-He participated in teh 1969 exhibition “When Attitudes Become Form,” and is recognized as a seminal practitioner of installation art, having produced works including “Al’s Cafe” (1969), Al’s Grand Hotel” (1971) and “The Novel that Writes Itself” (1978).
+During his early years in Los Angeles, he began significant relationships with John Baldessari, Ed Ruscha, William Wegman, and Allan McCollum.
+He participated in the 1969 exhibition, “When Attitudes Become Form,” and is recognized as a seminal practitioner of installation art, having produced works including “Al’s Cafe” (1969), Al’s Grand Hotel” (1971), and “The Novel that Writes Itself” (1978).

-Since the late 1960’s, his work has been the subject of over sixty solo exhibitions and nearly 200 group shows including Documenta V (1972), Whitney Biennial (1970, 1975 and 1991).
-In 1985, the Museum of Contemporary Art, Los Angeles organized an exhibition of Ruppersberg’s work, which traveled to the New Museum of Contemporary Art in New York City.
-His work can be found in permanent collections of museum internationally, including Foundation de Appel, Amsterdam, The Netherlands, Museum für Moderne Kunst, Frankfurt, Germany, Museum of Modern Art, New York City, Museum of Contemporary Art, Los Angeles, California and Whitney Museum of American Art, New York City.
+Since the late 1960’s, his work has been the subject of over 60 solo exhibitions and nearly 200 group shows, including Documenta V (1972), Whitney Biennial (1970, 1975, and 1991).
+In 1985, the Museum of Contemporary Art, Los Angeles organized an exhibition of Ruppersberg’s work, which traveled to the New Museum of Contemporary Art, New York City.
+His work can be found in permanent collections in museums internationally, including Foundation de Appel, Amsterdam, The Netherlands, Museum für Moderne Kunst, Frankfurt, Germany, Museum of Modern Art, New York City, Museum of Contemporary Art, Los Angeles, California and Whitney Museum of American Art, New York City.

-Ruppersberg has been awarded the United States Artists Award in 2011, the Oliver Fellow for Visual Arts.
+Ruppersberg has been awarded the United States Artists Award in 2011 and the Oliver Fellow for Visual Arts.
 Ruppersberg currently lives and works in Los Angeles and New York City.